JosephCaillet/Diderot/README.md

 ### Plugin installation

-Get the `.jar` file of your plugin, an place it in the `plugins` directory.
+Get the `.jar` file of your plugin, and place it in the `plugins` directory.
 Il will be loaded on Diderot's startup.
 Important: please note that Diderot does not control what a plugin does.
 Be sure to do not use a plugin that you do not trust.

 ### Create a plugin